 Pelvic floor dysfunction symptoms may include:

-There are a few reasons why pelvic floor dysfunction might occur.
-Often, the pelvic floor muscles become weaker due to pressure (such as through being pregnant, overweight or experiencing constipation), age (muscles weaken over time), and a lack of muscle strength.
+There are a few reasons why pelvic floor dysfunction or pelvic floor disorders might occur.
+Often, the pelvic muscles become weaker due to pressure (such as through being pregnant, overweight or experiencing constipation), age (muscles weaken over time), and a lack of muscle strength.

 Some of the most common causes include:

-If you’re experiencing pelvic floor dysfunction get along to a women’s health specialist (like a gynaecologist or pelvic health physiotherapist) to get an assessment of your pelvic floor.
+If you’re experiencing pelvic floor dysfunction get connected with a women’s health specialist (like a gynecologist or pelvic health physiotherapist) to receive an assessment of your pelvic muscle groups.
 They’ll be able to pinpoint what’s really going on, and guide you on the right treatment pathways for your specific issues.

 Just because you’re experiencing one of any number of pelvic floor disorders doesn’t mean that you have to put up with the pain and discomfort that accompany one.
 Treating pelvic floor dysfunction can aid in reducing pelvic pain, reducing or even eliminating issues like urinary incontinence, pain during bowel movements, or pain during intercourse.